 Welcome to the homepage for Numerical Analysis (Math 4500/6500)!
 I will post all the homework assignments for the course on this page.
 Our text for the course is Cheney and Kincaid, Numerical Mathematics and Computing (seventh edition).
 If you want to save money and get the 6th edition for a lot less money, you’ll be fine.
-During Fall 2013, the class meets twice a week at 11:00-12:15 TTh in Boyd 221.
+During Fall 2017, the class meets twice a week at 12:20-1:10 MWF in Boyd 302.
+Office hours are Monday 2-5pm in Boyd 448.

 Numerical Analysis is the art and science of doing mathematics with a computer.
 At this point in your mathematical career, you have been trained to think of things like row-reducing a matrix, taking the derivative of a simple function, and computing an integral as simple, slightly boring, computational procedures.
 It may come as a surprise to learn that doing each of these operations in practice (i.e. using a computer or calculator) is actually quite subtle and interesting.